 €1.6 million to develop CHARM-EU

-CHARM-EU in a nutshell
+CHARM-EU at a Glance

-A new France 2030 grant and new objectives for the CHARM-ANR project
+A new France 2030 grant and new objectives for the “CHARM-ANR” project

-In August 2022, the success of the CHARM-EU European University Alliance, of which the University of Montpellier is a member, resulted in a €12.8 million grant for the "CHARM-EIGHT" project from the European Commission as part of the Erasmus+ 2022 call for European Universities.
-As part of this total budget, UM received more than €1.7 million.
+In August 2022, the success of the CHARM-EU European University Alliance, of which the University of Montpellier is a member, led to the award of a €12.8 million grant from the European Commission for the “CHARM-EIGHT” project under the 2022 Erasmus+ call for European Universities.
+Within this total budget, the University of Montpellier received over €1.7 million.

 Practical information: